pablgonz/scontents/README.md

 # scontents — Stores LaTeX content in memory or files
-- Version: 1.0
+- Version: 1.1
-- Date: 2019/07/30
+- Date: 2019/08/11
-- Authors: Pablo González and Phelype Oleinik
+- Author: Pablo González

 ## Description
-The `scontents` package stores valid `LaTeX` code in sequences using the `l3seq` module of `expl3`.
+The `scontents` package stores valid `LaTeX` code in memory (sequences) using the `l3seq` module of `expl3`.
 The stored content (including verbatim) can be used as many times as desired in the document, additionally can be written to external files if desired.